zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 ### `@babel/polyfill`

-[`@babel/polyfill`](https://babeljs.io/docs/en/next/babel-polyfill.html) is a wrapper package that only includes imports of stable `core-js` features (in Babel 6 it also included proposals) and `regenerator-runtime/runtime`, needed by transpiled generators and async functions.
+[`@babel/polyfill`](https://babeljs.io/docs/en/next/babel-polyfill.html) is a wrapper package which only includes imports of stable `core-js` features (in Babel 6 it also included proposals) and `regenerator-runtime/runtime`, needed by transpiled generators and async functions.
 This package doesn't make it possible to provide a smooth migration path from `core-js@2` to `core-js@3`: for this reason, it was decided to deprecate `@babel/polyfill` in favor of separate inclusion of required parts of `core-js` and `regenerator-runtime`.

 Instead of
 ```js